Pythonian/fakernaija/docs/source/index.rst

 Thank You
 ---------

-If you find this project useful or worthy of your attention, please `Star the repository <https://github.com/Pythonian/fakernaija>`_.
+If you find this library useful or worthy of your attention, please give it a `Star <https://github.com/Pythonian/fakernaija>`_ on GitHub.
 Your contributions, feedback, and suggestions are always welcome!

 Happy coding!